MatrixAI/Mango/DesignDocs/Theory.md

 This is a list of websites and journal articles to explain the personal server.
 It also includes websites of competitors or similar products useful to the *Mango*.

-[Brief explanation on what is a server] (http://www.techterms.com/definition/server)
+[Brief explanation on what is a server.] (http://www.techterms.com/definition/server)

-[Short introduction to the personal server] (https://citizenweb.is/guide/srv/1-why)
+[Short introduction to the personal server.] (https://citizenweb.is/guide/srv/1-why)

 Key points:
 + Data given to platform services like Google or Facebook risks being handed to other people without your consent